ColeHeard/terraform-azurerm-avd/examples/exampleA/README.md

 This example environment demonstrates the creation of two persistent personal ("General") pools.

 Note the use of pool_number to avoid name collision.
-This input would also be used in conjustion with the block count property, if specified.
+This input would also be used in conjuction with the block count property, if specified.